 Grant Holicky 38:23

 I think a little bit of both, I think growing up a swimmer, you don’t, there’s nothing I mean, you’re staring at a black line on the bottom of a pool when you’re doing intervals, right?
-If you’re going really, really hard as a swimmer in the water, what you can think about as you’re breathing, because otherwise you drown.
-So like that natural meditation of interval style workout that got built into me as a swimmer, as an adult, it was a lot of intention, really taking a step away from the results defining what I was trying to do.
-And coming to a place that says, Hey, man, athletics is something that I have the pleasure of doing at 40 years old.
-It is not it doesn’t define me, it doesn’t make me good or bad.
+If you’re going really, really hard as a swimmer in the water, all you can think about is your breathing because otherwise you drown, so like that natural meditation of interval style workout – that got built into me as a swimmer.
+As an adult, it was a lot of intention, really taking a step away from the results defining what I was trying to do and coming to a place that says, Hey, man, athletics is something that I have the pleasure of doing at 40 years old.
+It is not, it doesn’t define me, it doesn’t make me good or bad.
 If I win this race, or I get 10th in this race, that doesn’t matter.
 I get to race.
-And I think gratitudes become a huge aspect of my life.
-And so as you know what you’re saying, if I go out for a base ride, and I’m alone, I like riding alone.
-But I really will force myself at an early point in the ride to stop and look around.
-And really take a moment to take that in and go you know, this is a really cool place to live.
-Or this is a really cool place to ride or, I mean, I’ve done bass rides in awful places and gone.
-Well, this is a really particular play.
-Yeah.
-And so I think those things for me, yeah, there’s a lot of intention.
-And then there’s a lot of awareness of that natural piece of it that just got built into my life.
-And now I do that with intention,
+And I think gratitude has become a huge aspect of my life and so as, you know, what you’re saying, if I go out for a base ride, and I’m alone, I like riding alone.
+But I really will force myself at an early point in the ride to stop and look around and really take a moment to take that in and go “you know, this is a really cool place to live” or “this is a really cool place to ride” or, I mean, I’ve done base rides in awful places and gone “well, this is a really particular place”.
+And so I think those things for me, yeah, there’s a lot of intention and then there’s a lot of awareness of that natural piece of it that just got built into my life.
+And now I do that with intention.

 Rob Pickels 40:01